LovesTha/LovesTha.github.io/_posts/2005-11-07-mulliganing-with-strategy.markdown

 - magic
 ---

-I've never been very good at mulliganing, pretty much all I have ever done is:
+I've never been very good at mulligans, pretty much all I have ever done is: